Timeline of the July Uprising: 16 July

 Students of North South University, Independent University Bangladesh and BRAC University protested at and around their respective premises areas at Bashundhara Residential Area and Merul Badda with the blockade set up by the students extending up to Baridhara, the streets in front of the Jamuna Future Park mall, the largest mall in the country, Notun Bazar, Badda, and Kuril, causing gridlock to its neighboring areas as well, including Rampura, Banasree, Badda Link Road and Abul Hotel area in Malibagh.

 Students of University of Scholars, Primeasia University and Fareast International University blocked the Banani area.
-Students of Notre Dame College protested in the country's main financial hub and the largest central business district of Motijheel at Shapla Square.
+Students of Notre Dame College, Dhaka protested in the country's main financial hub and the largest central business district of Motijheel at Shapla Square.
 Students of Daffodil International University also made an attempt to start a demonstration at the road, but instead protested on-campus.
 Students of other universities and colleges also joined the protests.
 Protests also took place in Dhanmondi, specifically in front of the Science Laboratory area and in Uttara.
 Gridlocks were also experienced at places like Mohammadpur, Dhanmondi, Mirpur Road, and Gabtoli.

 Students blocked railway lines in Chattogram and Mohakhali.
 The Dhaka–Chattogram, Dhaka–Khulna, Dhaka-Rajshahi, Dhaka–Rangpur and Dhaka-Mymensingh highways were also blocked.

 In the evening, the Ministry of Education announced the indefinite closure of schools and colleges and the postponing of the HSC exam scheduled for 18 July.

 The UGC declared that all public and private universities across the country will remain closed until further notice.
 At the same time, all affiliated medical, textile, engineering and other colleges will also remain closed.
 The commission also directed university authorities to vacate residential halls allegedly considering safety of the students.

 In remembrance of the fallen, the movement announced a symbolic funeral prayer scheduled for 17 July.